 However, that is not to say that muscle tension isn't necessary (every muscle in playing requires one to flex, and another to oppose it, as that is how the body works in balance - antagonist and agonist muscle groups), as it is naturally flexed, but that it often tends to be overly tensed when you have embouchure dystonia and I in particular have to take extra steps to massage and relax my upper body muscles.

 I cannot stress the importance of focusing on relieving muscle tension (created by the dystonia/ muscles fighting/ signals clashing) through a variety of means, and the re-direction of letting the air stream pass through the mouth gently with no muscle control.
 When sound is reestablished, then focusing on practicing opposite muscle movements becomes an equally important area.
-That will be written about more later.
+I cover this in the second video below.

 This post has gotten quite long and I could write much more, but will stop here.
 If you have any questions, comments, or topic suggestions, please let me know and I will respond!
 Hope that this provided some insight into the neurological disorder Focal Task-specific Embouchure Dystonia.